nancchan/saas-customer-onboarding-business-systems/runbooks/crm_sync_troubleshooting.md

 ### Example Symptoms

 - Customer exists in source data but not in Salesforce
 - Salesforce record is missing required information
 - Customer information does not match the source data
 - Customer information does not appear correctly in reporting
+- Customer is associated with the incorrect Account

 ## Investigation Process